grafana/alloy/docs/sources/reference/components/otelcol.processor.resourcedetection.md

 {{< docs/shared lookup="stability/beta.md" source="alloy" version="<AGENT VERSION>" >}}

-`otelcol.processor.resourcedetection` detects resource information from the host in a format that conforms to the [OpenTelemetry resource semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/resource/semantic_conventions/), and appends or overrides the resource values in the telemetry data with this information.
+`otelcol.processor.resourcedetection` detects resource information from the host in a format that conforms to the [OpenTelemetry resource semantic conventions][], and appends or overrides the resource values in the telemetry data with this information.

+[OpenTelemetry resource semantic conventions]: https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/resource/semantic_conventions/

 {{< admonition type="note" >}}
 `otelcol.processor.resourcedetection` is a wrapper over the upstream